 Autoimmune or inflammatory conditions, such as rheumatoid arthritis and inflammatory bowel disease

 In many cases, the cause can’t be found.

 How is your eye affected?

 Uveitis most often inflames the colored part of your eye (iris).
 This inflammation is called iritis.
-The iris opens and closes the pupil, the hole through which light enters your eye.
+The iris opens and closes the pupil.
+The pupil is the hole through which light enters your eye.
 Because of this, uveitis can cause pain and sensitivity to light.
-Often, the eye becomes red.
+Often the eye becomes red.
 Your vision may get blurry.
 You may see spots floating in your eye.
 Uveitis can affect one or both eyes.
 If it is not treated, it can get worse.
 It can lead to other eye diseases that affect your vision, such as glaucoma or cataracts.
-It can even cause permanent vision loss.
+It can even cause lasting (permanent) vision loss.

 Bogus, William J., OD, FAAO,Haupert, Christopher L., MD,Image reviewed by StayWell medical illustration team.